 The Anagramist and The Frame (and other works scheduled for the Feyer & Drake series) are a bit of a departure for me in that they’re written under my real name, yet they’re serious works, much darker than my other series.
-Having said that, they’re not as violent or graphic as the Robert Devine works although

 The Anagramist was born of my love of word puzzle, anagrams in particular.
 I enjoy pitting my wits against cryptic crossword compilers, even though I don’t always beat them.
 That’s less of an issue in The Frame, which sees a depressed and disheartened Drake called to assist Sam in a cold case inquiry.